dragma/primost/README.md

 ## Prerequisities

 You must have a `redis` instance available.
-A `docker-compose.yml` file is includeed if you need it.
+A `docker-compose.yml` file is included if you need it.

 Primost must be configured with a `config.js` file placed at the projet root.
 There is a file named [`config.sample.json`](./blob/master/config.sample.js) to help you do that.